-Tracking paper use and paper waste in the Learning Commons, Scholarly Commons and CITS labs yields some staggering statistics.
+Tracking paper use and paper waste in the Learning Commons, Scholarly Commons and CITS labs yielded some staggering statistics.

 Paper & toner use